AlenToma/EntityWorker.Core/README.md

 [DefaultOnEmpty]

  /// <summary>
- /// Choose to protect the data in the database so no one could read or decript it without knowing the key
+ /// Choose to protect a property in the database so no one could read or decript it without knowing the key
  /// LinqToSql will also Encode the value when you select a Search
  /// <Example>
+ /// [DataEncode]
+ /// public string Password { get; set;}
+ /// now when we search
  /// .Where(x=> x.Password == "test") Will be equal to .Where(x=> x.Password == Encode("test"))
  /// so no need to worry when you search those column in the dataBase
  /// you could Encode Adress, bankAccount information and so on with ease